Horse Bits

 Sprenger

-Sprenger Novocontact Eggbutt Bradoon 14mm Double Jointed Sensogan D-Shaped Rings Sprenger Novocontact Eggbutt Bradoon 14mm Double Jointed Sensogan D-Shaped Rings
+Sprenger Novocontact Eggbutt Bradoon 14mm Single Jointed Sensogan D-Shaped Rings Sprenger Novocontact Eggbutt Bradoon 14mm Single Jointed Sensogan D-Shaped Rings

 Sprenger

-Novocontact Eggbutt Bradoon 14mm Double Jointed Sensogan D-Shaped Rings
+Novocontact Eggbutt Bradoon 14mm Single Jointed Sensogan D-Shaped Rings

 Sprenger